 The significance of much of the information stencilled on the Jeeps isn't clear.
 The boxes in the back of each Jeep probably contained the canvas top and doors.

-A similar photo taken at the same spot, shows the caravan heading in the other direction.
+The same two Jeeps watch from the slope, as the caravan heads in the other direction.
 The Jeep in the lower left is a CJ-3B, and there's another green high hood with soft top in the center of the picture.

 Another transparency (scanned backwards in the archive) can be flipped to reveal Rice Lumber, a well-known lumber yard in Ouray CO for many years, in the background.